biblibre/omeka-plugin-CsvImportPlus/README.md

 They use free images of [Wikipedia], so import speed depends on the connection.

+The first three tests use the same items from Wikipedia, so remove them between tests.

 1. `test.csv`

     A basic list of three books with images of Wikipedia, with non Dublin Core tags.
 To try it, you just need to check `Item metadata`, to use the default delimiters `,` and enclosure `"`.

+    With "Manage", choose the identifier field "Dublin Core : Title" and extra data "Perhaps", so a manual mapping will be done, where the special value "Identifier" will be set to the title.

 2. `test_automap.csv`